 Let us set aside that not all injuries occur during the movement, some are slow and accumulative.
-Excellent form will allow the athlete to progress through lower weights and lower volumes with lower risk of injury.
+An excellent form will allow the athlete to progress through lower weights and lower volumes with a lower risk of injury.
 However, as skill and strength increase so does the weight and the volume.
 The risk of injury still exists only now the stakes are higher.

 Photo by crises_crs

 Of course, I have to end this post with the obvious conclusion I reached in my 20 years of weightlifting.
 The key to fitness is not getting injured.
 Extreme hardcore protocols do not offer any advantage once you account for injury risk.
 How do you get strong with minimal injury risk?
 Do the almost the complete opposite of CrossFit.

 - Pick exercises with low or near zero skill requirements, such as machine-based weight machines (leg press, pulldown, chest press).